Health Information Technology for Economic and Clinical Health Act: National Coordinator for Health Information Technology (HIT)

-There is established within the Department of Health and Human Services an Office of the National Coordinator for Health Information Technology (ONC).
+The Office of the National Coordinator for Health Information Technology (ONC) is established within the Department of Health and Human Services.
 The National Coordinator is appointed by the Secretary and reports directly to the Secretary.

 The National Coordinator is responsible for the development of the Nationwide Health Information Network.

 HIT Policy Committee

 The HIT Policy Committee recommends a policy framework for the development and adoption of a nationwide health information technology infrastructure that permits the electronic exchange and use of health information.

 HIT Standards Committee

 The HIT Standards Committee recommends to the National Coordinator standards, implementation specifications, and certification criteria.
 The Standards Committee also harmonizes, pilot tests, and ensures consistency with the Social Security Act.